🔄

 Once you’ve decided on engineered oak, the next step is to pick the right product for your project.
 Not all planks are created equal, and a few key details can make a huge difference in how your floors look and perform over time.
 By looking closely at the construction, finish, and dimensions, you can find a floor that perfectly suits your space and lifestyle.
 Let’s walk through the five most important factors to consider.

-Check the Wear Layer
+Why the Wear Layer Matters Most

 The wear layer is the top slice of real hardwood on an engineered plank.
 Think of it as the heart of your floor’s beauty and durability.
 Its thickness, typically measured in millimeters, determines how many times the floor can be sanded and refinished in the future.
 A thicker wear layer (around 3mm or more) means a longer lifespan, as it allows you to remove scratches and refresh the surface down the road.
 While a thinner layer is fine for low-traffic areas, investing in a substantial wear layer gives you the flexibility to keep your floors looking new for decades.

-Examine the Core Material
+A Closer Look at the Core Material

 Beneath the oak wear layer lies the core, which gives the plank its stability.
 This is what prevents the wood from warping or buckling with changes in humidity.
 High-quality engineered flooring often uses a multi-ply Baltic birch core, which creates a strong, stable foundation that resists movement.
 The number of layers, or plies, contributes to this strength.
 A stable core is especially important for wide plank floors, as wider boards are naturally more susceptible to environmental shifts.
 Always check the product specifications to understand what’s at the core of your flooring.